From Models To Experiments: Shallow Recurrent Decoder Networks on the DYNASTY Experimental Facility: Abstract

 \section{Abstract}

-The Shallow Recurrent Decoder networks are a novel paradigm recently introduced for state estimation, combining sparse observations with high-dimensional model data.
-This architecture features important advantages compared to standard data-driven methods including: the ability to use only three sensors (even randomly selected) for reconstructing the entire dynamics of a physical system; the ability to train on compressed data spanned by a reduced basis; the ability to measure a single field variable (easy to measure) and reconstruct coupled spatio-temporal fields that are not observable and minimal hyper-parameter tuning.
-This approach has been verified on different test cases within different fields including nuclear reactors, even though an application to a real experimental facility, adopting the employment of in-situ observed quantities, is missing.
-This work aims to fill this gap by applying the Shallow Recurrent Decoder architecture to the DYNASTY facility, built at Politecnico di Milano, which studies the natural circulation established by internally heated fluids for Generation IV applications, especially in the case of Circulating Fuel reactors.
-The RELAP5 code is used to generate the high-fidelity data, and temperature measurements extracted by the facility are used as input for the state estimation.
-The results of this work will provide a validation of the Shallow Recurrent Decoder architecture to engineering systems, showing the capabilities of this approach to provide and accurate state estimation.
+Shallow Recurrent Decoder networks are a novel scientific machine learning architecture, designed for state estimation from sparse measurements.
+It features important advantages compared to other architectures, including: the ability to use only few sensors for reconstructing the entire dynamics of a physical system; being agnostic to the positions of sensors; the ability to train on compressed data spanned by a reduced basis; the ability to measure a single field variable (easy to measure) and reconstruct coupled spatio-temporal fields that are unobservable; and minimal hyper-parameter tuning.
+This approach has already been adopted to a variety of problems, showing outstanding capabilities in providing accurate and reliable reduced models.
+However, its application (and subsequent validation) to a real experimental facility, using actual measured data collected on the physical system, is yet to be investigated.
+This work aims to fill this gap by applying the Shallow Recurrent Decoder architecture to DYNASTY, an experimental natural circulation loop designed to study this phenomenon for advanced nuclear reactors.
+The mathematical model for generating high-fidelity data is a validated RELAP5 model, while temperature measurements from the facility itself are used as input for the state estimation, and the mass flow rate is indirectly reconstructed.
+The key result of this work is that the architecture can reconstruct the unknown thermal-hydraulic state, even starting from only three temperature thermocouples, with high accuracy (the average relative percentage error remains below 1.5\%).
+Furthermore, the architecture can also predict unseen time instants beyond the temporal range of the available data, within the experimental uncertainty of $2.5$ K. These results prove the capability of the architecture to generalize in quasi-real-time, both in time and across different input conditions, a key capability required by digital twins.